rauc-lab/being/docs/being web/js.rst

 ----------------

+Serializing and deserializing splines and curve objects.

 .. js:autofunction:: serialization.objectify

+.. js:autofunction:: serialization.anthropomorphify

 js/spline
 ---------

 Spline stuff.
 Some constants and BPoly wrapper.
 Spline data container.
+No spline evaluation.
+Sampling splines for plotting is handled by SVG.
+Helpers for manipulating the shape of the spline:
+  - Moving control points around
+  - Changing the derivative at a given knot
+  - Inserting / removing knots

 .. js:autoattribute:: KNOT